da3vus/Web_Crawler/README.md

    any errors encountered.
  - Other logging includes Thread IDs doing the work, which URLs are being processed, extracted links, current depth levels, and when crawling has been completed for all threads.

-CONTRIBUTIONS:
- • All group members worked together equally on all code.